State police said they have arrested an Exeter man in connection with the case of a German shepherd found with a missing leg.

 Zoe was cared for by veterinarians in Otsego County and later transported to Cornell University College of Veterinary Medicine for further care.

-Troopers said Pritchard surrendered the dog due to his inability to pay for any vet bills.
+Troopers said Pritchard surrendered the dog because of his inability to pay for any vet bills.
 He is due to appear in the town of Exeter court on Dec.
 4.

 The Susquehanna SPCA got a call about the dog Thursday afternoon, Nov.
 14, SQSPCA Executive Director Stacie Haynes said last week.